npmitchell/qBio/README.md

 plt.axis('equal')
 plt.show()
 ```
-Coding concept check: why is there a missing triangle in the plot?
+Coding concept check: why is there a missing edge in the plot?
 ```python
 # Go all the way around!
 face = faces[0]